Wendell Fertig: Post-war

 By minimizing the efforts of the guerrilla movement in freeing the Philippines, Whitney also robbed it of political clout after the war to make any substantial liberal changes in Philippine government and society after the war.

 In May 1946, Colonel Fertig was awarded the U.S. Army Distinguished Service Medal.
 The citation reads in part:

 Constantly engaged with vastly superior enemy forces, he engendered Filipino faith and confidence in their ultimate deliverance, instilled in them the will to resist, and united them in the cause of freedom.
 By his outstanding courage, tireless determination, and brilliant leadership, Colonel Fertig made an inestimable contribution to the liberation of the Philippine Islands.

-After the war, Fertig spent four years as the officer-in-charge of ROTC at the Colorado School of Mines, a surprisingly low-level post after such a distinguished wartime career.
+After the war, Fertig spent four years as the officer-in-charge of ROTC at the Colorado School of Mines.

 However, when the Korean War began, he spent two years at the Pentagon with a psychological warfare unit.
 From July 1951 to June 1952, he was the Special Forces Plans Officer in the Office of the Chief of Psychological Warfare with Headquarters U.S. Army.
 Then from June 1952 to August 1953, he served as Deputy Chief of Psychological Warfare.
 It was during this time that he helped establish the Army's Psychological Warfare Center at Fort Bragg, North Carolina, which later became the John F. Kennedy Special Warfare Center and School.
 Due to his wartime experiences and post-war work, Fertig is one of three men who "used their wartime experience to formulate the doctrine of unconventional warfare that became the cornerstone of SF [Special Forces]," and is considered one of the founding fathers of the U.S. Army Special Forces.

 Colonel Fertig was released from active duty in 1956 after serving as deputy director of the joint staff for the provisional military assistance advisory group in South Korea from 1954 to 1955.

 Fertig was widely regarded as a hero by the people of Mindanao.
 In June 1958, Wendell Fertig and his wife returned to Mindanao on a business trip.
 As the inter-island freighter pulled into Cagayan de Oro, the ship's captain approached Fertig and said, "Sir, I think friends await you."
 As numerous small craft full of shouting men surrounded the ship, Wendell and Mary Fertig saw: